 The Council's requirements and application procedures for new drivers and those renewing their driver's licence are detailed at Appendix G.

-3.2 Relevance of Convictions and Cautions
+3.2Relevance of Convictions and Cautions

-The Authority is committed to ensuring that the licensed trade are fit and proper.
-This will entail periodic audits of licensed drivers to ensure that any material changes are identified and acted upon.
+The Authority is committed to ensuring that the licensed trade are fit and proper to hold a licence.